Selenium 4 Is Now W3C Compliant: All You Need To Know

 As mentioned on the W3C website, WebDriver is a remote control interface that enables introspection and control of user agents.
 It provides a platform and language-neutral wire protocol so that our-of-process programs can remotely instruct web browsers’ behavior.

-WebDriver provides a set of interfaces that aid in controlling the behavior of a user agent and discovering & manipulating the DOM elements on web pages (or documents).
+WebDriver provides a set of interfaces (or Selenium locators) that aid in controlling the behavior of a user agent and discovering & manipulating the DOM elements on web pages (or documents).
 Apart from Selenium, WebDriver APIs are used in other automation tools like Appium, used mainly for mobile applications’ web testing.

 Stable support for the W3C protocol was added in Selenium v3.8 through Selenium v3.11, as seen from W3C related patches in Selenium’s latest stable release (i.e., Selenium 3.141.59).
 The Selenium project had plans to migrate to an entirely new protocol – W3C and the same is happening in Selenium 4.